 Aurora, IL – Congressman Bill Foster announced his office has recovered over $1.3 million for constituents in 2015.

-Washington, DC – Today, Congressman Bill Foster (IL-11) voted for H.R.
-719, Continuing Appropriations for FY2016.
-The legislation will allow for continued government funding through December 11, 2015.
+Washington, DC – Today, Congressman Bill Foster (IL-11) voted for the Omnibus Appropriations bill to fund the government through fiscal year 2016.